 Elastic Load Balancers (ELBs) are set up to help with routing traffic to your swarm.

 Docker for AWS automatically configures logging to Cloudwatch for containers you run on Docker for AWS.
 A Log Group is created for each Docker for AWS install, and a log stream for each container.

 docker logs and

-Each node will have a few system containers running on them to help run your swarm cluster.
-In order for everything to run smoothly, please keep those containers running, and don’t make any changes.
-If you make any changes, Docker for AWS will not work correctly.
+Each node has a few system containers running on it to help run your swarm cluster.
+For everything to run smoothly, keep those containers running, and don’t make any changes.
+If you make any changes, Docker for AWS does not work correctly.

 To uninstall Docker for AWS, log on to the AWS Console, navigate to Management Tools -> CloudFormation -> Actions -> Delete Stack, and select the Docker stack you want to remove.

 Stack removal does not remove EBS and EFS volumes created by the cloudstor volume plugin or the S3 bucket associated with DTR.
 Those resources must be removed manually.
 See the cloudstor docs for instructions on removing volumes.aws, amazon, iaas, tutorial